trann52/Thesis-Final-Project/README.md

 Getting Started

-Download and open the .jar file.
-This uses JDK 11 and the external library required is barcode4j.
+This application uses JDK 11 and the external library required is barcode4j.
 Once the application has been configured, run the class titled Server which can be found in the Server directory in the src directory.
 Then run the class titled Main which can be found in the src directory.
+Another option is to download and open the .jar file found in the out/artifacts/nxt930_jar.

 Acknowledgments